rprospero/InstrumentScripts/doc/source/scans/tutorial.rst

   It's not all that uncommon for users to find themselves setting an overnight run to perform while they sleep.
-Since they are usually writing these scripts around two in the morning, their arithemtic skills frequently fail.
+Since they are usually writing these scripts around two in the morning, their arithmetic skills frequently fail.
 When the run terminates prematurely, the beam time is wasted.
 When the user underestimates the time that they're requesting, they wake up to find that their measurements